rfo909/CFT/README.md

 ## Objects - not text

-The list that is produced when you call JavaFiles is just a representation of the list of file objects.
+The list that is produced when you call JavaFiles is just a visual representation of the list of file objects.
 To see the full paths of the files, type the following: